phrz/Reggie/README.md

 }
 ```

-### Name Validation

 ## Philosophy
 I have opted to not follow the validation cases provided on the assignment document, although I was able in earlier iterations of this project to pass all of those cases.
 In the case of phone numbers, my rationale is very simple: not a single one of the phone numbers in the Word Document labeled as "acceptable" phone numbers were actually valid, under NANP or E.164.
-My rationale for how I chose to validate human names, however, is a bit more subjective:
+My rationale for how I chose to validate human names, however, is a bit more ideological:

 The FCC requires this label on many devices: